 By Anthony DeMarco

 Deciding on the best time to sell your diamond involves both financial and emotional matters.
 Even if you’re not emotionally attached to the ring anymore, it might take some time until you feel ready to let it go.
 Once you feel it’s the right time, there are a few key tips to help better your chances of getting the best possible price for your gem.
-Whether you are ready to sell or you’re just exploring your options, you should be aware of how timing can affect how much you will get for your diamond ring.
+This article answers that question and explore what options will help you get the most for your diamond.

 Understanding Diamond Resale Price

-Some months are busier than others for diamond trading.
+When it comes to the diamond retail industry, seasonality is an important factor as there are a few specific times throughout the year when consumers are looking to buy diamond jewelry.
+Some months are busier than others for jewelers.
 Knowing the seasonality of diamond jewelry sales helps in obtaining the best price.
 There are three main events in the calendar that drive jewelry sales: the Holidays season, Valentine’s Day and Mother’s Day.
-Unsurprisingly, November to Christmas is the busiest season for the diamond trade.
-There’s also a spike prior to Valentine’s Day.

 Keeping an Eye on the Market Trends